ch-stark/gitops-rbac-example/README.txt

 #   UsersGroups:  SreAdminGrp, Developers, AppX-AdminGrp, AppX-ViewGrp, AppY-AdminGrp, AppY-ViewGrp
 #   Rolebindings:
 #       SreAdminGrp has cluster-admin access to the Cluster
+#       Developers is admin but not-cluster-admin
 #       AppX-AdminGrp has admin access to the namespace dev1 where AppX is deployed
 #       AppX-ViewGrp has view access to the namespace dev1 where AppX is deployed
 #       AppY-AdminGrp has admin access to the namespace dev2 where AppY is deployed
 #       AppY-ViewGrp has view access to the namespace dev2 where AppY is deployed

 HTPassword Authentication
 users: #Users: clusteradminuser, devuser1, devuser2, devuser3, adminuser, adminuser2)
-groups: (#UsersGroups: SreAdminGrp, AppX-AdminGrp, AppX-ViewGrp, AppY-AdminGrp, AppY-ViewGrp)
+groups: (#UsersGroups: SreAdminGrp, Developers, AppX-AdminGrp, AppX-ViewGrp, AppY-AdminGrp, AppY-ViewGrp)

 SreAdminGrp: ClusterAdmin
 admins